Avenue House Grounds

 Avenue House Grounds is a ten-acre (four hectares) Site of Local Importance for Nature Conservation on East End Road in Church End, Finchley in the London Borough of Barnet.
-The estate is now known as Stephens House and Gardens.
+The estate is now known as Stephens House & Gardens.

 Avenue House is a Grade II listed Victorian villa dating from 1859 on a site previously known as Temple Croft Fields, named after the Knights Templar, who were granted 40 acres there in 1243.
 From 1312 to the Dissolution of the Monasteries in 1539, it was owned by the Knights Hospitaller.

 During the Anglian ice age, around 450,000 years ago, ice pushed further south than at any other time in the past two million years.
 The area was then in a valley called the "Finchley depression", which allowed a tongue of ice to push south to what is now the area north of the North Circular Road, near the southern extremity of any Pleistocene glaciation.

 In 1874, the house and estate was acquired by ink magnate and later local MP Henry Stephens (1841–1918), who lived there with his family.
 He enlarged the house, added the building of a stable and employed the leading landscape gardener Robert Marnock to design the grounds, which include a walled garden and staff accommodation called The Bothy.
-Stephens bequeathed the house and grounds to the Finchley Urban District Council, subject to the condition that it was open for the use and enjoyment always of the public under reasonable regulation, in his will when he died in 1918, and is commemorated in a small museum, The Stephens Collection, in Avenue House.
+Stephens bequeathed the house and grounds to the Finchley Urban District Council, subject to the condition that it was open for the use and enjoyment always of the public under reasonable regulation, in his will when he died in 1918, and is commemorated in a small museum, The Stephens Collection, in the visitor centre at Stephens House & Gardens.

 The gardens were opened to the public in 1928.
 They have been set out as a public park, with lawns, trees including fine old evergreens, and shrubberies.
 There is also an ornamental pond with a fountain and a children's playground.